 #1 – Infrequent or Unusual Items

+The first type of non recurring item is Infrequent or Unusual Items.
 These items are either unusual or infrequent but NOT BOTH.
 These items are reported pre-tax whereas the other three types are reported post-tax.

 Infrequent or Unusual Items Examples